zairl23/react-wp/readme.md

-# Starting point for developing React + Reflux + Backbone apps
+# Attempt at a ReactJS based them for Wordpress

 ## Implementation

-TODO
+* ReactJS
+* Reflux
+* Backbone

 ## Running